pwnish3r/SecuArch/README.md

     3. Wi-Fi Issues: Network Manager is included, but certain Wi-Fi chipsets may require extra firmware.
-    4. BSPWM: The ricer installer included doesn't really work in a VM, but works perfectly fine even on laptop from 2012 Bare Metal.
+    4. BSPWM: The ricer installer included doesn't really work in a VM, but works perfectly fine even on a laptop from 2012 Bare Metal.
     Either don't install anything and configure your own Desktop Environment or Window Manager or choose the i3 configuration.